 BUSINESS HOUSE / COMMUNITY GROUP CHALLENGE $100.00* to enter

 SOCIAL RIDERS $25.00* per person

 JUNIOR RIDERS (7-12 years) are $10.00* per child and per adult.

 A family up to 5pax is $45.00* (includes all rides).

-The Long Distance Riders will start at the Bingara Road turnoff at 8.00am.
+The LONG DISTANCE RIDERS will start at the Bingara Road turnoff at 8.30am.

-The Junior riders (7-12yrs) will be picked up from the Crossing Theatre carpark at 9.00am sharp or they can be dropped off at the Mulgate Creek turnoff for a 9.30am start.
+The JUNIOR RIDERS (7-12 years) will be picked up from the Crossing Theatre carpark at 9.00am sharp or they can be dropped off at the Mulgate Creek turnoff for a 9.30am start.

 How can I get to the starting point?

 SOCIAL RIDERS can either make their own way to the top of Killarney Gap or catch the bus from the Crossing Theatre carpark at 7.30am sharp.